The Ultimate In Birding Tours

 (The hotel has a shuttle bus service from Beijing Capital Airport, where most international flights arrive.)

 China in Winter: Day 2 In some winters good numbers of Japanese Waxwing visit the Greater Beijing region, so if there are recent sightings at a convenient site we will try and find some this morning.
+There are often a few wintering Pallas’s Rosefinches at sites in the city, so likewise we will try for these before leaving for the mountains.

 In the Lingshan area and its approaches, we can wander amongst valleys with woodlands, orchards and scrubby hillsides that most notably hold wintering Siberian Accentors and Pallas’s Rosefinches, as well as Dusky, Naumann’s and Red-throated Thrushes, and Rustic and Little Buntings.
 If we are fortunate we will find a Pine Bunting or two.
 Asian Rosy Finch is also a possibility, as is Güldenstädt’s (or White-winged) Redstart.